James Clay (Pennsylvania politician)

 James W. Clay, Jr. is a former Democratic member of the Pennsylvania House of Representatives, who represented the 179th legislative district from 2013 to 2014.
 He was elected in 2012 after his predecessor, Tony Payton, was removed from the ballot due to a failure to collect the proper number of signature, leaving him as the only candidate remaining.
+He ran in, but lost, the 2014 election and he withdrew from the 2016 election.

-Mr. Clay frequently goes by the nickname "Scoot" in his personal life.
-He is a graduate of Frankford High School.
+Clay is a graduate of Frankford High School.